Categories

 The samurai is one of the most iconic figures associated with the history of medieval Japan.
 One of the most intriguing and memorable eras in the history of the Empire of the Rising Sun is the time of feudalism and civil wars.
 But all that preceded was plunged into the shade.
 As the 19th century drew to a close, the question of how Japan developed into a feudal empire sparked widespread interest.
 Together, let’s explore the ancient Japanese past, from prehistory to the rise of the imperial shogunate.

-At the dawn of Japanese history: The Jomôn period (14000 BC–300 BC)
+At the Dawn of Japanese History: The Jōmon Period (14000 BC–300 BC)

 Reconstruction of a Yayoi period house in Kyushu.